 Listening, the second part, involves an attachment of meaning to the aural symbols that are perceived.
 Passive listening occurs when the receiver has little motivation to listen carefully.
 Active listening with a purpose is used to gain information, to determine how another person feels, and to understand others.
 Some good traits of effective listeners are:

-- Spend more time listening than talking (but of course, as a presenter, you will be doing most of the talking).
+Spend more time listening than talking (but of course, as a presenter, you will normally be doing most of the talking, but do take time to listen when the opportunity arises).

 Listening can be one of our most powerful communication tools!
 Be sure to use it!